-Things I can bring from public health to design?
-System thinking, collaboration with diverse stakeholder, empathy and trust building.
+Things I can bring to design?
+System thinking, cross-disciplinary collaboration, and trust building.

 Experiences